Self-consistent theory for a plane wave in a moving medium and light-momentum criterion: Refractive Index, Phase Velocity, and Group Velocity

 In this section, invariant forms of refractive index, phase velocity (photon velocity), and group velocity are defined for a plane wave in a moving uniform medium.
 An unconventional analysis of the relation between the group velocity and Poynting vector is given.

-Suppose that the frame $X'Y'Z'$ moves with respect to the lab frame $XYZ$ at a constant velocity of $\mb{\beta}c$, with all corresponding coordinate axes in the same directions and their origins overlapping at $t=t'=0$, as shown in Fig. \ref{fig1}.
-The Lorentz transformation of the time-space four-vector $(\mathbf{x},ct)$ is given by \cite{r25} \\ \\ where $c$ is the universal light speed, and $\gamma=(1-\mb{\beta}^2)^{-1/2}$ is the time dilation factor. \\
+Suppose that the frame $X'Y'Z'$ moves with respect to the laboratory frame $XYZ$ at a constant velocity of $\mb{\beta}c$, with all corresponding coordinate axes in the same directions and their origins overlapping at $t=t'=0$, as shown in Fig. \ref{fig1}.
+The Lorentz transformation of the time--space four-vector $(\mathbf{x},ct)$ is given by \cite{r25} \\ \\ where $c$ is the universal light speed, and $\gamma=(1-\mb{\beta}^2)^{-1/2}$ is the time dilation factor.